J0vid/Colormesh/README.md

 unwarped.jpg <- tps.unwarp(imagedir = "C:/Users/jennv/Desktop/Colormesh_test_jpg/", landmarks = specimen.LM.ext, image.names = specimen.factors[,1], sliders = sliders , write.dir = "C:/Users/jennv/Desktop/Colormesh_test_jpg/unwarped_images_jpg/")
 ```

 The output of the function is a list having two elements.
 The "$target" element of the list is the landmark coordinate data for the consensus shape generated by the function.
 The names given to the unwarped images appear as the 2nd list element.
-The resulting unwarped images are written to the directory given by the user; these images are sampled in the Color Sampling Pipeline (below).
+The resulting unwarped images are written to the directory given by the user; these images are sampled in the Color Sampling Pipeline (Section 2.4, below).
 When image files are opened, specimens will now have the same shape.
 Note: Some black areas near the edges of the images are expected as they are part of the unwarping process.

 ![](images/IMG_7647_unwarped.png)
 ![](images/IMG_7652_unwarped.png)